jj1bdx/gocldb/callsign-parsing.md

 * Check Aeronautical/Maritime Mobile prefix/symbol
   - If found, set the result and exit
 * If the remaining callsign contains one (1) slash
+  - Remove designators to ignore (apply designator removal rules)
+    - Reject if the result string length is zero
-  - Apply the 1-slash callsign rules then exit
+  - Apply the 1-slash callsign rules then exit (TBD)
 * If the remaining callsign contains two (2) slashes
+  - Apply split-prefix rules (TBD)
+  - Remove designators to ignore (apply designator removal rules)
+    - Reject if the result string length is zero
-  - Apply the 2-slash callsign rules and exit
+  - Apply the 2-slash callsign rules then exit (TBD)

+### Whitelisting check required for DXCC/CQZ info check

+* Check whitelisting status on the Entity (CLDMapEntity) table
+  - Whitelisted callsigns only reside in the Exception (CLDMapException) table

 ## Designator removal rules